roju/tiktok-live-recorder/README.md

 - [x] Recording by room_id
 - [x] Using proxy to avoid bot detection
 - [x] Using proxy to bypass login restriction in some country. (only to get the room_id)
-- [ ] Improve the graphical user interface
+- [ ] Recording by tiktok live url
 - [ ] Add feature to send recorded live streams to Telegram via Telegram bot

 ## Legal